cultural-impact-of-warfare

 The Onager

-Later Roman artillery introduced the onager (or "wild ass"), a single-arm torsion catapult that used a sling to hurl stones, flaming projectiles, or even dead animals.
-Its recoil was so violent that it had to be braced against a bank or reinforced platform.
+The onager (meaning “wild ass”) was a later Roman innovation, a single-arm torsion catapult that used a sling to hurl stones, flaming projectiles, or even diseased carcasses.
+Its recoil was so violent that the machine had to be braced against a bank or reinforced platform.
 The onager represented a shift toward simpler, more powerful designs that would influence medieval trebuchets.
+It could deliver heavier payloads than the ballista but with less accuracy, making it ideal for demoralizing defenders and causing structural damage.

 Roman defensive engineering was equally advanced.
-Permanent fortifications like Hadrian's Wall in Britain featured stone walls, ditches, milecastles, and turrets, creating a controlled border complete with customs posts.
-Siege fortifications during campaigns included siege lines (circumvallation around the enemy, contravallation facing outward) that denied the besieged any relief.
-These works were built with astonishing speed: at Avaricum in 52 BC, Caesar’s legions constructed an 80-foot-wide ramp and siege towers in 25 days, despite winter conditions.
+Permanent fortifications like Hadrian's Wall in Britain (73 miles of stone wall, with milecastles, turrets, and ditches) created a controlled border complete with customs posts and patrols.
+During sieges, Roman engineers built elaborate siege lines (circumvallation and contravallation) that denied the besieged any relief.
+At Avaricum (52 BC), Caesar's legions constructed an 80-foot-wide ramp and several siege towers in just 25 days, despite winter rain—a feat that still impresses modern military historians.
+The Romans also developed stone fortifications for permanent camps, such as those at Chester and Cologne, which evolved into medieval fortresses.

-Read more about Roman siege warfare and engineering.
+Read more about Roman siege warfare and the evolution of their artillery at this detailed Wikipedia article.

 Other Critical Inventions: Bridges and Aqueducts